The Scott model of PCF in univalent type theory: Partiality, constructively

 The construction of the least upper bound of a directed family is the most challenging part of the proof.
-If $u : I \to \lift(X)$ is a directed family in $\lift(X)$, then its least upper bound is
+Let \(u : I \to \lift(X)\) be a directed family in \(\lift(X)\).
+Consider the diagram (of solid arrows):